radlinskii/dotfiles/README.md

 # dotfiles

-This repo holds configuration files for tooling I use.
+This repo holds configuration files for tooling I use regularly while working on MacOS.

 ## Usage